vugu/vugu/README.md

 Vugu is an experimental library for web UIs written in Go and targeting webassembly.
 Guide and docs at http://www.vugu.org.
 Godoc at https://godoc.org/github.com/vugu/vugu.

-If you've ever wanted to a UI not in JS but pure Go... and run it in your browser right now...
+If you've ever wanted to write a UI not in JS but pure Go... and run it in your browser, right now...
 That (experimental;) future is here!

 Introducing Vugu, a VueJS-inspired library in Go targeting wasm.

 No node.
 No JS.
 No npm.
 No node_modules folder competing with your music library for disk space.

+## Highlights

 * Runs in-browser using WebAssembly
 * Single-file components